 “A human being is part of the whole called by us ‘universe’ – a part limited in time and space.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.” ~Albert Einstein

-I am not sure how you are feeling about this time of transition and change but it has felt like quite the doozy.
+I am not sure how you are feeling about this time of challenge and heartbreak but it has felt like quite the doozy to me.
 Every where it seems that there is very polarized thinking occurring.
 It feels like there is a lot of anger, hate and fear brewing.
 Families and friends are arguing about the current state of the nation.
 Innocent people are being harmed because of their sexuality, race and class.
 You maybe wondering what you can do to change this and feel disempowered.
 What I am suggesting that we all work on is to use compassion instead of hate.
 Here are 5 ways to use gratitude and compassion to change what you world feels like right now and survive these challenging times:

 1) Realize that the only way to create change is through compassion and education